neberej/freemycash/README.md

 ### How it works

-i) Create/Upload a financial file
+i) Create or Upload a financial file

-ii) Upload, Organize on this tool (either freemycash.com or self-host)
+ii) Edit, Organize your data on this tool (either freemycash.com or self-host)

 iii) Download the updated file and take it with you.

+Optional: Integrate with backend using versioned json db (e.g. lowdb).
+Provided in /backend folder.

 ### Installation